- Health protectors

 3. Actions if heart emergency near you.
 Think and act FAST:

 3.1 If you think someone near you could have had a heart attack, get help immediately.
 St John Ambulance say, if you see any of these heart attack warning signs, Call 999.
 And give the person a 300 mg aspirin to thin the blood, if the person is feeling:

 - Chest discomfort, pain, or discomfort in other areas of the upper body,

 - Shortness of breath with or without chest discomfort.

 - Other signs may include breaking out in a cold sweat, wanting to be sick or feeling light in the head.
 Call 999.

-If a person is unresponsive and not breathing, this means the heart has stopped.
+3.2 If a person does not respond and is not breathing, this means the heart has stopped.
 First check that you and the person are not in any danger.
 If you are, make the situation safe.
 When it’s safe to do so, assess the person and dial 999 for an ambulance.
 Now do CPR (which is short for cardiopulmonary resuscitation).
-As St John Ambulance says, “CPR involves giving someone a combination of 30 chest compressions then 2 rescue breaths, and repeat to keep their heart and circulation going, to save their life”.
+As St John Ambulance says, and includes video on how to do Adult CPR, “CPR involves giving someone a combination of 30 chest compressions then 2 rescue breaths, and repeat to keep their heart and circulation going, to save their life”.

 page updated 18 July 2020. © 2020 social enterprise Diabetes-cutmyrisks.co.uk.™ Ltd.